JennEYoon/learn-mldl/README.md

  * Renamed default branch from "master" to "main" in light of Black Lives Matter movement.
  * 7/1/2020 - move separate book folders back under "books, " except current ones.
  * 10/2020 - moved out all machine learning folders, streamline, combine with deep-learning repo.
- * 11/27/2020 - repurpose this repo (learn-mldl) for general learning to code.
+ * 11/27/2020 - repurpose this repo (learn-mldl) for more general "learn-coding" repo.